PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Logistic, or Mul fan-out and public boundaries are rejected before mutation;
 public Logistic output rejection deliberately closes an unsafe legacy case.
-The bounded Slice family accepts one or more rank-four Slice inputs whose NHWC→NCHW adapter and Slice output are exclusive, optionally together with direct inputs.
+The bounded Slice family accepts one or more rank-four Slice inputs whose Slice output is exclusive, optionally together with direct inputs.
 Begin and size vectors are remapped from NCHW to NHWC;
-shared/public parameter tensors use copy-on-write with tensor provenance retained, and Slice-output per-axis quantization follows the layout change.
+shared/public parameter tensors use copy-on-write with tensor provenance retained, shared/public source adapters remain for their external consumers, and Slice-output per-axis quantization follows the layout change.
 The bounded Split family accepts one or more outputs from a rank-four Split whose source adapter is exclusive and whose outputs are unused or consumed only by the selected Concat.
 It remaps the Split axis to 3 once per operator, uses copy-on-write for a shared/public axis tensor, and moves every Split output's shape and per-axis quantization into NHWC.
-Shared adapters, Slice/Split-output post adapters, Swish-source Slice, and Swish/Add-connected Split remain in the legacy matcher.
+Split source adapters, Slice/Split-output post adapters, Swish-source Slice, and Swish/Add-connected Split remain in the legacy matcher.
 The bounded Add family accepts a direct Concat input produced by a non-recursive two-input Add whose operands each